 The approach used in the preparation and revisions to this Plan was one of identifying issues and a Township role; consulting with the public to identify community interests and direction; collecting and analyzing data; evaluating alternatives; consulting with those with special knowledge about the subjects in this Plan; formalizing goals and objectives; recognizing and having regard to provincial policies, strategies and guidelines; formulating policies; and finally, analyzing policies and describing generally how they can be carried out.

-A five (5) year review was conducted from July 2006 to February 2010.
+A five (5) year review was conducted between May 2017 and August 2022.
 Activities during the review included: